Bale revolt: Outbreak (1962 - 1963)

 Waqo Gutu is believed to have started the rebellion when he received no government aid after a conflict over grazing rights.
 He then turned to Somalia to supply himself and other rebels with weapons.
 Due to the significant Somali element of the revolt, the Bale rebels would enjoy the support of the Somali government.
 In a bid to reduce any potential conflict between Somalis and Oromos in Bale, the government of Somalia would characterize incidents of resistance in Bale as a defensive Jihad against Christian Amhara expansion.

 In 1963 a delegation of eight men from the rebels was sent across the Ogaden to Somalia in search of arms.
 Well received, they obtained eight Carcano M19 (called the Dhombir) rifles and one Thompson submachine gun.
 Later that year another rebel trip to Somalia brought back additional arms, ammunition, and grenades.
 Soon additional groups of insurgents began to embark on the long march to Somalia, and the insurgency would gradually gain begin to strengthen.
 The first shipment from Somalia to the rebels would come in the form of 40 guns.

 That same year the Mecha-Tuulama Self-help Association, a movement that would form that core of the future Oromo Liberation Front, would be founded.

 Battle of Dhombir

-In one of the landmark battles at Malka Anna near Ganale River in 1963, Oromo insurgents took down two military helicopters using a non-automatic rifle called Dhombir.
+In one of the landmark battles at Malka Anna near Ganale River in 1963, Oromo insurgents claimed to have brought down two military helicopters using a non-automatic rifle called Dhombir.
 Hence, the period from 1963 to 1970 is locally known as the Dhombir war after the gun used by the Oromo fighters.
 The Battle of Dhombir at Malka Anna was critical in that the rebels were able to capture a significant amount of arms, thereby boosting their defensive capabilities.